Hello there everyone,

 The UDLTechToolKit by Karen Janowski & Joyce Kazman Valenza (http://udltechtoolkit.wikispaces.com/) – Simply the best collection of tools on the web for differentiating instruction.
 A teacher could get lost for hours in the possibilities for students.
 Any visitor instantly begins to see solutions for students they work with on a daily basis.

 Best Educational Use of a Virtual World –

 PATINS (http://patinsproject.com & http://bit.ly/slpatins) – The PATINS (Promoting Achievement through Technology and INstruction for all Students) Project provides a range of support services for impacting both the organizational capacity and the professional capabilities of Indiana’s local educational agencies in serving students with unique learning needs.
 They’re location in Second Life has basic tutorials on how to begin your Second Life experience, provides a unique atmosphere for acquiring information about the principles of Universal Design Learning, and allows for a safe, comfortable environment for users who are new to Second Life.
 Learn about resources that can help every person in RL and in SL by visiting this fantastic resource.

 Best Educational Webinar Series –

-I hope you check out these fabulous resources and, if you agree with my choices, consider voting for these fantastic creations, projects, and initiatives to recognize the dedication of these individuals.
+I hope you check out these fantastic resources and, if you agree with my choices, consider voting for these fantastic creations, projects, and initiatives to recognize the dedication of these individuals.
+Also, my nomination alone does not guarantee that these fine folks will be nominated.
+If you agree with my nominations, consider writing a blog post of your own featuring these terrific educational resources.
+They deserve your time!
 Find out more information about how to participate over at The Edublog Awards.